Divyasri199/Rancher-On-Azure/04-Provision-Kubernetes.md

 1. In about 15-20 mins, the RKE2 cluster will then be provisioned and setup.
 If you click on the cluster name `rke` in the cluster list, you will see 2 VMs are being provisioned by Rancher for building up this cluster.

     ![cluster provision](../main/Images/cluster%20provision.png)

+## Task 3: Observe the RKE2 Provisioning Process (help troubleshooting)

+While the RKE2 starts provisioning, Rancher spins up pods under `fleet-default` namespace in the cluster, named  `local` where Rancher Server is running,to provision VMs in Azure for RKE2.
+We can view the logs in these pods via Rancher web interface to inspect the Azure API calls from Rancher.

+1. Once the machines have completed provisioning, Rancher will automatically provision RKE2 onto the VM.
+At this point, you can then ssh into the master and worker node within Rancher to inspect what's going on.
+All these are done by the `rancher-system-agent`